 - Walking with curved back

 Because many symptoms are also indications of other diseases and often start as “vague complaints”, myositis will often be difficult to recognize / distinguish.
-To make a definitive diagnosis, additional blood tests to muscle values, a muscle biopsy supplemented by EMG and in case of swallowing problems a bronchoscopy by a veterinary specialist, are required.
+To make a definitive diagnosis, additional blood tests for muscle enzymes (CPK / CK) are required, as well as an EMG, and a muscle biopsy for diagnosis and prognosis.
+Sometimes a swallowing film or scopy is needed.

 Unfortunately we see polymyositis more regularly at the moment.
 The frequency is around 1% of the population.

 Treatment with medication is not always successful and the dog will die.
-At this moment research is done to the (genetic) cause and variation of the disease in the kooiker breed.
-It’s possible to submit material for autopsy for the purpose of the research project.
-For more information, please refer to Dr. P. Mandigers, working as a veterinary specialist in VSC ‘De Wagenrenk’ and at Utrecht University firstname.lastname@example.org, or contact the Information Committee of the VHNK.
+At this moment research is done to the (genetic) cause of the disease in the kooiker breed and to the best treatment.
+For more information, please refer to Dr. P. Mandigers, working as a veterinary specialist at Evidensia Dierenziekenhuizen – department Arnhem email@example.com.

 Within the Kooikerhondje population are only a few hereditary eye diseases, for instance: